-Hard to sort things out.
-We're standing at the edge of the city's famous necropolis, a cemetery of 50,000 burials.
+We're standing at the edge of the city's famous necropolis, a cemetery with 50,000 graves.
 It's traditionally reached over the so-called Bridge of Sighs, a name that rests uneasily between self-mockery and sentimentality.
 Under the bridge runs High Street, heading left and reaching the Clyde in a bit less than a mile.
 Squeezing the cathedral on its left is the Royal Infirmary, whose construction early in the twentieth century was bitterly resisted by those who thought, correctly, that it would diminish the cathedral.

-Sorry for the morning light, but whatever.
-The crossing spire is from the early 15th century, but the facade is completely 19th century.
+The crossing spire is from the early 15th century, but the facade is from the 19th.
 Gomme writes, "Until 1846 two towers flanked the west front, of very different size and character....
 It had evidently long been felt that the west front of the cathedral was not all it should be..." and so "in the early nineteenth century schemes were prepared for regularizing the design."
 The towers were removed, plans drawn up for their replacement.
 "A large fund was raised, a government grant secured..."
 Then there was a change of architects, followed by "the utter disappearance of the feature it was their main object to preserve."

 Gomme writes, in sum, that it "is difficult to speak sympathetically of the west end in its present shape."
 Even "the great west window, which dates from the restoration in the middle of the nineteenth century, is a feeble affair..., [and] its general effect is distinctly emasculated...."